lwjglgamedev/lwjglbook-bookcontents-leg/chapter26/chapter26.md

 }
 ```

 With the light position and the light direction. we can construct the light view matrix.
-This is done in the updateLightViewMatrix:
+This is done in the `updateLightViewMatrix`:

 ```java
 private void updateLightViewMatrix(Vector3f lightDirection, Vector3f lightPosition) {